CLOSE Ltd company logo

 This exhibition brings together leading and emerging artists offering a timely exploration of the ways in which artists are looking at and thinking about nature in the twenty-first century, featuring works spanning a range of media, including sculpture, ceramics, drawing, painting and photography.

 After Nature explores ways of making art 'after' nature, i.e. in imitation of natural forms and systems (but inevitably haunted by the idea of coming after nature too).
-One section focuses on artists using natural processes (gravity, evaporation etc) and materials (mud, minerals etc) in their work, and a second focuses on artists working with visual perception (colour, form).
+One section focuses on artists using natural processes (gravity, evaporation, etc.) and materials (mud, minerals etc.) in their work, and a second focuses on artists working with visual perception (colour, form).

 While ecological and ecocritical discourse is ever more insistent that there is no distinction between ‘man’ and ‘nature’ (that to be human is ‘to be ecological’ in philosopher Timothy Morton’s words), extreme weather events are increasingly commonplace and the current US administration questions the reality of climate change and has announced an intention to double down on fossil fuel extraction.

 Artists have long addressed the complexities of these issues, often quietly and non-polemically, but with subtle power and insistence.
 By making work that addresses the ways we understand the human/nature dialectic and by interrogating the ways in which culture can represent and reflect the environment, art can perhaps offer a nuanced understanding of our present predicament.
+After Nature invites audiences to consider how contemporary art can offer new ways of seeing, sensing and engaging with the natural world at a time of urgent ecological change.

 Exhibiting Artists